Skip to main content

 Corridor inside Kumbha Palace

-The Talab used for King's bath
+The Talab was used for the King's bath.

 Road to Kumbha Palace